Barbastathis/Discord-Bot-Leaver/README.md

-A simple Python script for Discord Bots to mass leaves all Discord servers except for the ones specified in the whitelist list.
+A simple Python script for Discord Bots to mass leave all Discord servers except for the ones specified in the whitelist list.
 It uses the discord.py library to interact with the Discord API.